al1brn/geonodes/docs/Tree.md

   the name of the tree.
 The NodeTree is created if it doesn't exist.
 - clear: bool, default is False earase all the existing nodes
+- group : bool
+  if not for a group, ensure that there is one geometry input socket and one output geometry socket